A year of Democratic spam texts

 “VP Harris is SOARING - but you still haven’t endorsed her?!”

-(How giving money to a PAC that sends like than 5 percent of every dollar raised directly to Democrats went unexplained) Texts from candidates are annoying too, for sure, but to me it feels much more annoying to get these messages from organizations that for all their whinging are not ultimately spending much to actually help Democrats win.
+(How giving money to a PAC that sends less than 5 percent of every dollar raised directly to Democrats went unexplained) Texts from candidates are annoying too, for sure, but to me it feels much more annoying to get these messages from organizations that for all their whinging are not ultimately spending much to actually help Democrats win.

 The link above includes the full text of all of this type of spam I’ve received in the past year or so.
 Fully 39 percent of these texts included a promise of a MATCH, ranging from doubling to nonupling and everything in between.
 About 21 percent explicitly referenced Kamala Harris despite linking to a contribution page for an organization with no formal relation to the Harris/Walz campaign.
 About 23 percent of the texts excluded the name of the organization to which the recipient would be contributing, and in a handful of cases the spam text was “signed” by a different organization than the one listed on the linked ActBlue page – this was often the case with the aforementioned “Democratic Victory PAC,” which often signed its texts as “Dem Congress” or something like that.